-This tower is a replica that was rebuilt less then 10 years ago, but it looks really old.
+This tower is a replica that was rebuilt less than ten years ago, but it looked really old.

-There is a small gift shop here as well that you can get a souvenier at as well.
+There is a small gift shop here that you can get a souvenir at as well.

 Lastly, we headed into the lighthouse itself.

-This lighthouse is 120 feet tall and it took 6 months to build in 1875 with over half a million bricks.
+This lighthouse is 120 feet tall, and it took six months to build in 1875 with over half a million bricks.

 You can’t walk up to the top as it is not safe, but you can walk into the bottom floor.

-The bottom floor has a bunch of plaques with information on the keepers and what life was like for them.
+The bottom floor had a bunch of plaques with information on the keepers and what life was like for them.

 They also had examples of the different types of lights used at the lighthouse and a bunch more stuff to check out.
-I wished we would have spent more time here as it was one of the more interesting spots but we had to leave pretty quickly.
+I wished we would have spent more time here as it was one of the more exciting spots, but we had to leave pretty quickly.

 If you want to see the actual light, be sure to stop in downtown Cambria where they have it on display.